Arzanico/resume/README.md

   Im from Buenos Aires, Argentina 🇦🇷 but Im living in Kualar Lumpur (MY) right now.

-  I love to travel, know new places, learn about culture and society and its complexity, I love nature as well.
-Also I'm very pasionated about technology as a part of the human evolution and science as a way to understand the nature of ourselves and the universe in wich we live.
+  I love to travel, know new places, learn about culture and society.
+I love nature as well.
+Also I'm very pasionated about technology as a part of the human evolution and science as a way to understand the nature of ourselves and the universe in which we live.

+  I like computer since I was a kid, the first one that I have was an Atari but that one was only for games =) I remember my self always taking things apart and trying to break up some sistems, thats because I felt very attracted to linux platforms and open source in general also to electronic devices.

-  In the world of technology I've worked on thing like:
+  In the world of computer science I've worked on thing like:
   - Web Scraping.
   - Natural Language Processing.
   - Raw data and Geo referenced data manipulation (Google Maps API, XML files, Data Visualization).
+  - ETL pipelines
   - Web development
   - Machine learning

- I've used tools like:
+ I've used platforms like:
  - Google Cloud Platform
  - IBM Cloud

+ For data, Im familiar with this:
  - Oracle Autonomous DataBase
+ - SQLite

  Frameworks like:
  - Django